iotaledger/firefly/spec/RFI/wallet_RFI_0000.md

 [language]: #language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+## Versioning
+These documents MUST use incremental numbering.
+New documents always start at 0000.
+Subsequent revisions to each RFI, RFP and RFC will have their number increased by one.

+Software releases will follow [strict semantic versioning](https://semver.org/).

 ## Hierarchy
 [hierarchy]: #hierarchy